Blog | Organ-on-a-Chip Technology

 These air vents are part of what we call StandingDropPorts, which are located in every microtissue compartment.
 The StandingDropPort provides funnel-like direct access to the compartment, enabling assay-ready, quality-controlled microtissues of different types to be loaded into the Akura™ Flow chip during the production process at InSphero.

 The ContactTransfer of the microtissue into the compartment is quick, does not harm the microtissue itself nor any microtissues already loaded into the system, and is fully compatible with automated pipetting systems.
 Once loaded, the compartments are inherently sealed by a liquid-air interface.

-Long-term, robust and bubble-free perfusion is guaranteed by gravity-driven flow between the two reservoirs by reciprocal tilting of the chip.
+Long-term, robust, and bubble-free perfusion is guaranteed by the gravity-driven flow between the two reservoirs by reciprocal tilting of the chip.
 Open reservoirs allow direct access to the liquid for medium exchange and sampling.
 The StandingDropPorts enable local gas exchange at each microtissue site.
 Multiple plates can be run in parallel without increasing operational complexity using InSphero’s tilting device.
 Furthermore, the microfluidic system adheres to the SBS standard and allows for seamless integration into routine R&D workflows.

 Following InSphero’s core principles of developing advanced cell-based assay solutions that meet industry-grade requirements, the Akura™ Flow system provides unparalleled flexibility in designing multi-tissue experiments, works in standard biological laboratories, and paves the way for a wide range of pre-clinical applications, from low clearance hepatocyte assays to multi-tissue networks of liver and islet tissues designed for metabolic diseases research.
 We are currently working closely with development partners in the pharma industry, who are testing various applications for Akura™ Flow using 3D InSight™ Microtissues.
 It will be ready for general release starting in 2019.